I’m not trying to brag or anything…

 - Green onions, for serving

-- Romaine hearts, for serving
+- Romaine hearts or butter lettuce, for serving

 - 2 tbsp. of olive oil